IskXCr/CS211-Project-Flappy-Bird/README.md

 ## Known Issues

 Image tearing may happen under certain scenarios due to the fact that the update frequency of the physical simulation system is **too low** and the game rendering is running under **1080p@60Hz**.
 You may adjust the updating frequency by manually profiling the ``GAMESYS_CLK_GEN.sv`` module.
 Notice that the corresponding in-game velocities has to be modified in ``CONSTANTS.vh`` file.
-You may encounter the case in which the gravity happens to be too *heavy*.
-In such case you may need to add a counter to determine the update frequency of the **vertical velocity of the player position**.
+You may encounter such case in which the gravity happens to be too *heavy*.
+In that case you need to add a counter to determine the update frequency of the **vertical velocity of the player position**.

 For a better viewing experience it may be forcibly required to perform such profiling.